JuliaDynamics/LightSumTypes.jl/README.md

 ```

 As you can see the version using the `@pattern` macro is much less verbose and more intuitive.
 In some more
 advanced cases the verbosity of the first approach could be even stronger.
+If you use it in a package you
+will need to

 Since the macro essentially reconstruct the branching version described above, to ensure that everything will
-work correctly when using it, do not define functions operating on the main type of a mixed struct without
+work correctly when using it, do not define functions operating on the main type of some variants without
 using the `@pattern` macro.

 Consult the [API page](https://juliadynamics.github.io/DynamicSumTypes.jl/stable/) for more information on